raulromanp/pdf-to-raw/README.md

 ## Tests
 =======
-To test that your system satisfies the needed dependencies and that module is functioning correctly execute the command in the pdf-to-text module folder
+To test that your system satisfies the needed dependencies and that module is functioning correctly execute the command in the pdf-to-raw module folder
 ```
-cd <project_root>/node_modules/pdf-to-text
+cd <project_root>/node_modules/pdf-to-raw
 npm test
 ```